Lost Canadians: 2008

 The exceptions are those born in Canada to a foreign diplomat, those who renounced their citizenship with Canadian authorities, and those whose citizenship was revoked by the government because it was obtained by fraud.

-2015 Citizenship Act amendment
+2015

-In 2015, the Citizenship act was amended to grant citizenship to those born in Canada who lost their British Subject status prior to 1947(or 1949), as well as their children.
+In 2015, the Citizenship act was amended to grant citizenship to those born in Canada who lost their British Subject status prior to 1947 (or 1949), as well as their children.
 This includes: